Your travel expert

 English-speaking naturalist guide, private transport

-Dusky-legged Guan, White-eyed Parakeets , Purple-throated Euphonia Three-toed Jacamars Rufous-fronted Thornbird, Sombre Hummingbird, Sapphire-spangled Emerald, Pileated Finch.
-Toco Toucans, Saffron Finch, Blue-winged Macaws, Yellow-olive Flycatcher, Green-barred Woodpecker, Moustached Wren, Curl-crested Jays, White-eared Puffbird, Streamer-tailed Tyrant, Ferruginous Antbird, Crested Black-Tyrant, Cinnamon Tanagers, Olive-green Tanagers
+Dusky-legged Guan, White-eyed Parakeets , Purple-throated Euphonia Three-toed Jacamar, Rufous-fronted Thornbird, Sombre Hummingbird, Sapphire-spangled Emerald, Pileated Finch, Toco Toucans, Saffron Finch, Blue-winged Macaws, Yellow-olive Flycatcher, Green-barred Woodpecker, Moustached Wren, Curl-crested Jays, White-eared Puffbird, Streamer-tailed Tyrant, Ferruginous Antbird, Crested Black-Tyrant, Cinnamon Tanagers, Olive-green Tanagers

-The main reason to go to the heights of this coastal massif is to reach, by vehicle of course, the ecosystems perched above 1700 metres.
-It is here that the most restricted and isolated species of the country evolve.
-They cannot be observed anywhere else, and this is what is known as micro-endemism.
-Depending on the climate and the state of the road, we will try to reach the highest parts of the massif in order to look for the most remote and restricted species.
-The descent will be gradual and on foot for the rest of the day.
-Picnic on site.
-The changes in habitat are really noticeable and we will give essential hints on the presence of specialist species at each one: dwarf and bamboo forests, scree, scrub, fern forests.
-We return to our lodge in the middle of the afternoon to rest and complete our observations of the watering holes.
+The main reason for visiting the heights of this coastal massif is to reach the unique ecosystems perched above 1700m, where the country’s most restricted and isolated species have evolved.
+These cannot be observed anywhere else, a phenomenon known as micro-endemism.
+Depending on the climate and the state of the road, we will try to reach the highest parts of the massif to look for the most remote and range-restricted species.
+We will gradually descend on foot for the rest of the day and eat a picnic lunch on site.
+The changes in habitat are really noticeable, and each holds its own endemic species: we will encounter everything from dwarf and bamboo forests to giant ferns and scrub.
+We will return to our lodge in the middle of the afternoon to rest and watch the birdfeeders.

 Dinner and overnight at the same lodge.